-Claimant alleges that he was a six-year-old United States citizen living in Kuwait with his family when Iraq invaded the country on August 2, 1990.
-He asserts that, beginning with the invasion and for six weeks thereafter, he and his family were forced to hide in their apartment in Kuwait in constant fear of being captured by Iraqi authorities.
-He further claims that during this entire period, the Iraqi government in effect forcibly prevented him (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain
+Claimant alleges that he was a one-year-old U.S. citizen living in Kuwait with his family when Iraq invaded the country on August 2, 1990.
+He asserts that, beginning with the invasion and for approximately six months thereafter, he was forced to hide in constant fear of being captured by Iraqi authorities.
+Claimant contends that he was released on February 26, 1991, after Kuwait was liberated by a U.S.-led coalition force.